jquense/cobble/README.md

     first.hasOwnProperty('isAwesome') //=> true

 **note:** you can pass in arrays of objects as well and cobble will flatten them appropriately: `cobble.into([ first, second], third, [fourth, fifth])` saves needing to use `apply()` in most cases

+### cobble.assert(object)

+Checks the passed in `object` for the existence of unmet required properties on the object.
+You can use this a check when an object is finalized.
+On failure it throws a `TypeError` with the property `required` which is an array of the missing properties.

 ### Descriptors
 Descriptors are function helpers for telling cobble how to handle conflicts between properties.
 By default, conflicting properties will be overridden by a later property in the chain